-The following Banking & Finance guidance note Produced in partnership with Foot Anstey LLP provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Foot Anstey LLP provides comprehensive and up to date legal information covering:

 The purpose of this Practice Note is to explore in some detail the main Islamic real estate finance structures:

 diminishing Musharaka and

 focusing on the documentation required for each structure and the legal, tax and regulatory issues which underpin them in the UK.
 This Practice Note will also touch upon the principles and practicalities involved in Islamic real estate investment in the context of UK real estate transactions.

 Ijarah, literally ‘leasing’, is a structure commonly used in the UK residential property market.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.